konfuzio-ai/konfuzio-sdk/docs/sdk/configuration_reference.md

 > **TIP:**
   Your project ID can be obtained by the web app URL when accessing Konfuzio from your browser.
 From your home page, navigate to `Projects` and pick the project you want to work with.
 Then look at the URL in your browser.
 Your should see something like `https://app.konfuzio.com/admin/server/project/<project-id>/change/` where `<project-id>` is your project ID.

----

-*Notes*:

-* Supported Python environments are 3.8, 3.9, 3.10, 3.11.
-* Please use Python 3.8 if you plan to upload your AIs to a self-hosted Konfuzio Server environment.
-* If you are not using a virtual environment, you may need to add the installation directory to your PATH.
-* If you run this tutorial in Colab and experience any version compatibility issues when working with the SDK, restart the runtime and initialize the SDK once again; this will resolve the issue.

-### 3. Initialize the package

-After the installation, initialize the package in your working directory with:

-`konfuzio_sdk init`

-This will require your credentials to access the Konfuzio Server.
-At the end, one file will be created in your working directory: `.env`.

-The `.env` file contains the credentials to access the app and should not become public.

-### 4. Download the data

-To download the data from your Konfuzio project you need to specify the Project ID.
-You can check your Project ID by selecting the project in the Projects tab in the Web App.
-The ID of the Project is shown in the URL.
-Suppose that your Project ID is 123:

-`konfuzio_sdk export_project 123`

-The data from the documents that you uploaded in your Konfuzio project will be downloaded to a folder called `data_123`.

-*Note*:
-Only Documents in the Training and Test sets are downloaded.